 Time: 30 min – 1 hr

-Egypt Falls is easily one of the most popular hiking trails on Cape Breton Island, renowned for its 60-foot-wide falls.
-With another exceptional effort-to-reward ratio, I highly recommend adding Egypt Falls to your itinerary.
-If you have an hour to spare, this is one stop you won’t regret!
+Egypt Falls is one of the most popular hiking trails on Cape Breton Island.
+Renowned for its 60-foot-wide falls, Egypt Falls offers another exceptional effort-to-reward ratio.
+I’d definitely suggest adding this one to your waterfall itinerary.
+If you have an hour to spare, it’s one stop you won’t regret.

 What To Bring — Hiking Cape Breton Waterfalls

 Before hitting the trail, make sure you pack everything you need to stay safe and have fun out there.
-Bring a day pack (I love this one) with some water and snacks.
-You may either want a water bottle or hydration pack (I was happy with a Nalgene).
-You might find hiking poles useful on the uneven terrain.
-In Cape Breton’s wilderness, cell phone reception can be spotty (or even non-existent) so I’m in the habit of packing my satellite communications device for emergencies (check out Zoleo).
-Of course, it’s always a good idea to bring extra snacks, a flash light, and a small first aid kit.
+Bring a day pack with some water and snacks.
+You may either want a water bottle or a hydration pack, and you might find hiking poles useful on the uneven terrain.
+Of course, it’s always a good idea to bring extra snacks, maybe a headlamp, and a small first aid kit.
 Become familiar with the terrain and carry navigational tools (map, compass, GPS).

 Choose your preference for footwear.
 If you’re unsure what to wear, I suggest a pair of mid-hikers for extra ankle support.
-Personally, I prefer my Altra Trail Runners for day hiking — they’re shaped like a foot and so comfortable.
-Whatever you choose, just make sure your feet are comfy (blisters suck).
+Personally, I prefer my Altra Trail Runners for day hiking (they’re shaped like a foot and very comfortable).
+Whatever you go with, just make sure your feet are comfy (blisters suck…).

 Read next: 10 Day Hiking Essentials: What to Bring on a Hike

 Are you planning to explore Cape Breton waterfalls?
-Would you add others to this list?
+What’s your favourite one?
 Leave a comment below!

 Thomas Coldwell has always been fond of the outdoors.
 He loves hiking, paddling, and camping, and thoroughly enjoys creating outdoor adventure resources for people like you.
 Originally from Nova Scotia, Thomas has lived in four Canadian provinces (NS, NB, ON, AB) and has travelled in 20 countries and counting.